Quantcast

 Securing Budget

-But it’s not always straightforward to get a new process automation initiative off the ground.
-If you can demonstrate the advantages that process automation can deliver to your organization, then you’re more likely to secure the initial budget needed to deploy your new low-code digital process automation platform.
-Then everyone can reap the benefits once your project begins to see results.
+You need to demonstrate the advantages process automation can deliver to your organization and present it as a strategic investment, not just another IT expense.
+By focusing on the ROI, you’re more likely to secure the initial budget needed to deploy your new automation initiative.
+Then, everyone can reap the benefits once your project begins to see results.

 The Qualitative Benefits of Process Automation, AKA Soft ROI